harrywang/tailpages/_posts/2022-01-12-tailpages-tutorial-technical.md

 }
 ```

 **NOTE**: If this is your first time with Tailwind (just like me), you should know that Tailwind is "just-in-time", i.e., Tailwind CSS is generated on-demand as you develop your html pages/templates instead of being generated in advance at initial build time.
 For example, if you specify `content: ['./**/*.html']` in `tailwind.config.js` as shown above, the just-in-time engine scans all html files in this folder and generate the used styles into a tailwind output css file.
-For example, if you never used `m-6` in any html file - it won't be ouputed into the file.
+For example, if you never used `m-6` in any html file - it won't be outputted into the file.

 Now we are ready to generate the Tailwind CSS file.
 First, create a new CSS file at `/assets/css/main.css` with the following content: